The Derryfield School: Athletics

-Derryfield offers a comprehensive interscholastic athletic and physical activity program on several levels, competing in numerous sports in both the Middle and Upper Schools during all three seasons.
+Derryfield offers an interscholastic athletic and physical activity program on several levels, competing in numerous sports in both the Middle and Upper Schools during all three seasons.
 The Middle School teams compete in the Tri-County League, with teams from New Hampshire's Merrimack, Hillsborough and Rockingham counties.
 The Upper School is a New Hampshire Interscholastic Athletic Association Division IV member school, although some sports such as lacrosse and field hockey compete in higher divisions, due to the team's record of success.
 There are also opportunities to participate in non-team and independent sports in both the Middle and Upper Schools.

 Every student in grades 7–12 is required to participate in two seasons of physical activity each year.
 Missing a practice or a game is considered as serious as missing a class.
 Failure to complete the physical activity requirement will jeopardize graduation.